 These can be made in a blender and I like that!
 So much easier than stirring or dirtying a bunch of bowls.
 It blends up in just a few seconds and it’s really easy to pour in the cups.
 That coconut flour might thicken up in a few minutes so you better hurry and get it poured.
 Just before baking add the blackberries.
 Put one in the middle of each muffin, they are the perfect size for that.
 Blackberries and bananas together are quite delicious.
 If you’ve never tried that combination before this is the perfect opportunity.

 8. Banana Walnut Muffins – The Healthy Foodie

 These are fluffy and moist and rich and sweet and buttery.
 They are on their best behavior when they are warm.
 I suggest warming them up in the microwave for a few seconds if they have cooled or you eat them the next day.
 They are really good with a dollop of butter on top.
 If you like baking with tapioca flour I have some other recipes with it in them.
 You might like to check them out too.
-9 of the Best Ever Paleo Tapioca Flour Recipes & What It Is
+Paleo Tapioca Flour Recipes Index, Pros, Cons, and Prices

 9. Banana Nut Muffins – A Slice of Style

 Some people are turned off by coconut flour.
 They’re actually afraid of it because they have heard horror stories about it.
 But there is nothing to be afraid of.
 Especially if you have a tried and true recipe, just follow the recipe and you’ll be good.
 I have a lot of recipes that use coconut flour.
 I thought you might want to check out some of them out.
-Here are some good ones 25 of the Best Paleo Coconut Flour Bread Recipes in the World.
-Here is another one Paleo Snickerdoodles Recipe with Coconut Flour and Flax Seed Eggs.
+Here are some good ones Paleo Coconut Flour Recipes Index, Pros, Cons and Best Prices.
+Here is another one Paleo Snickerdoodles with Coconut Flour and Flax Seed Eggs.